 Our firm offers services through our network of investment advisor representatives ("Advisor Representatives" or "IARs").
-IARs may have their own legal business entities whose trade names and logos are used for marketing purposes and may appear on marketing materials or client statements.
+IARs may have their own legal business entities whose trade names and logos are used for marketing purposes and may appear on (but may not be limited to) websites, email signatures, marketing materials and/or client statements.
 The Client should understand that the businesses are legal entities of the IAR and not of Ethos.
 The IARs are under the supervision of Ethos, and the advisory services of the IARs are provided through Ethos.